kubernetes-sigs/lwkd/STYLESHEET.md

 Developer News should share with contributors the kinds of announcements that are also posted to `kubernetes/dev` and `#kubernetes-org-members`.

 In general, you should not repeat any news that has already appeared in LWKD.
-The main exception to this is major, project-spanning changes which have been hard to get people to pay attention to (i.e. moving the container images), in which case you might want to run those 2-3 times.
+The main exception to this is major, project-spanning changes or event related topcis like contributor summit information, which have been hard to get people to pay attention to (i.e. moving the container images).
+For those cases you might want to run them 2-3 times.

 Some other style notes: